andrewbtran/nicar-bingo/README.md

 Meanwhile, the leaderboard will keep track of those closest to getting a Bingo, list the latest dozen square submissions and, of course, those who have already reached it.

+## Local Development Setup ##

+`bin/setup`

+Will:

+* python using homebrew
+* virtualenv with pip
+* create a virtualenv directory 've' which is in .gitignore
+* activate ve environment
+* install dependencies from `requirements.txt` with pip
+* copy config-sample.json to config.json and open with `$EDITOR`, if set

 # Getting started
 (still unchanged from original repo)